 Start by checking into the right hotel and you won't have to travel far for a good night out.
 Mondrian Los Angeles is located right on Sunset Strip, close to Fox Studios, Paramount Pictures, Staples Center, Dodgers Stadium, Hollywood Hills, Santa Monica, Rodeo Drive and Getty Museum.

 Choose a room with panoramic views of the city and the night lights will be a perfect backdrop to our own private happy hour before splurging on California cuisine at the restaurant, Ivory on Sunset.
-After sundown DJs step up the beat at Skybar, the open-air ivy covered pavilion poolisde that stays open until late (and non-guests are welcome after 1pm daily).
+After sundown DJs step up the beat at Skybar, the open-air ivy covered pavilion poolside that stays open until late (and non-guests are welcome after 1pm daily).

 While controversy still surrounds Brisbane's own Whiskey Au Go Go nightclub, long ago destroyed by fire, the legendary Whisky A Go Go which opened on Sunset Strip in 1964, still stands just a five-minute Uber drive from the Mondrian.
 The historical landmark has been inducted into the Rock and Roll Hall of Fame and, in its heyday, was the launch pad for 'go-go dancing' and host to a long list of bands including The Doors, Led Zeppelin, The Who, Blondie.
-The Police, Van Halen, Guns N' Roses, Metalica and Mötley Crüe.
+The Police, Van Halen, Guns N' Roses, Metallica and Mötley Crüe.
 Today its regular jam nights host emerging and established artists.

 Other famous music venues nearby include the Rainbow Room and Roxy (both a couple of blocks west on Sunset), and the Viper Room on Sunset Boulevard just east of the Whisky.